Code-Institute-Submissions/milestone-profile2/README.md

 - [Am I Responsive](http://ami.responsivedesign.is)
     - Testing responsiveness of the website **Am I Responsive**
 - [Balsamiq](https://balsamiq.cloud/)
-    -used to make a mockup
+    - used to make a mockup

 ## Testing